-Today, cameras have become so popular that, there may be hardly a person who don’t have a camera.
+Today, cameras have become so popular that there may be hardly any person without a camera.
 We all carry cameras in our smartphones that are always ready to take shots when we want.
 You are lucky that you are living in a time where we all carry cameras for photography.

 Image Preserving Camera